Review resources to build lesson

 Consider a lesson or unit that you are wanting to implement in your classroom

-Bring Culturally & Community Responsive Teaching to your Classroom
+Bring Culturally Responsive & Community Immersive Teaching to your Classroom

 Getting Started